-Highlights of Hispanic Culture
+SPAN 410 Highlights of Hispanic Culture

 This lecture series sets in context the major achievements of Spanish-speaking peoples in Spain and Latin America from an historical, cultural, and literary perspective.
-Focuses on major achievements as well as general background knowledge.

 Prerequisite: one Spanish course at the 300-level.
 Class Level Restriction: Junior and Senior only.